-manager being aware of contact, a need for a qui deadlines before they ar to bother your manager a reviewed and amended of your individual working style or tempera ? (for example, a preference for more fac et reflection time prior to meetings or creat e set, having access to a mentor for ques about, having a written plan of work in pla regularly, clear deadlines if you have a te particularly high or low energy in the more e to face or email ative tasks, negotiation on tions you might not want ice which can be indency to over-work a g signs that you are experiencing poor mo anything else we need to if you start to experience poor mental he o do to facilitate them? (for example ,you or a short walk, or ask your line manager t might like to take a break 10.
-Is there anything else that at you would like to share?
+manager being aware of contact, a need for a qui deadlines before they ar to bother your manager reviewed and amended of your individual working style or tem ? (for example, a preference for more et reflection time prior to meetings or e set, having access to a mentor for q about, having a written plan of work in regularly, clear deadlines if you have a particularly high or low energy in the face to face or email creative tasks, negotiation on juestions you might not want place which can be a tendency to over-work a g signs that you are experiencing poo k to you discreetly about it, contact so 9.
+What steps can you take if you start to experience poor mental health at work?
+Is there anything else we need to do to facilitate them? (for example ,you might like to take a break from your desk and go for a short walk, or ask your line manager for support) 10.
+Is there anything else th at you would like to share?
 Employee Name: Employee Signature: Date: Managers Name: Managers Signature: Date: